ramiisinportland/pig-latin/README.md

 Describe: pigLatin()

-Test: "It will add 'way' to the end of words that begin with a vowel."
+Test: "It will add 'way' to the end of words that begin ith a vowel."
 (A, E, I, O, U)
 Code: pigLatin("a");
 Expected Output: "away"